SEER Stat Fact Sheets: Bone and Joint Cancer

 The percent of bone and joint cancer deaths is highest among people aged 75-84.

 - All Races

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new bone and joint cancer cases have been rising on average 0.4% each year over the last 10 years.
-Death rates have been stable over 2002-2012.
+Using statistical models for analysis, rates for new bone and joint cancer cases have been rising on average 0.3% each year over the last 10 years.
+Death rates have been falling on average 0.3% each year over 2004-2013.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Primary bone cancer is cancer that forms in cells of the bone.
 Some types of primary bone cancer are osteosarcoma, Ewing sarcoma, malignant fibrous histiocytoma, and chondrosarcoma.
 Secondary bone cancer is cancer that spreads to the bone from another part of the body (such as the prostate, breast, or lung).
 Primary bone cancer is far less common than cancer that spreads to the bones.